 The Nature of our Business: Ccall provides company commercial legal advice for businesses.
-However, Ccall is not a firm of solicitors, is not regulated by the Solicitors Regulation Authority (SRA) and does not provide any services specifically reserved for SRA regulated entities or individuals.
-Consequently, the SRA’s rules and procedures do not apply to Ccall nor are any of the SRA’s systems or protections available to you.
-No services will be provided through Ccall by an SRA ‘authorised person’ to you.
-The SRA requires us to draw to your specific attention to the information at the end of Part 1 below relating to Insurance, the Compensation Fund and the Legal Ombudsman (which do not apply to you).
+However, Ccall is not a firm of solicitors and is not regulated by the Solicitors Regulation Authority (SRA).
+Ccall does not provide any services specifically reserved for SRA regulated entities or individuals.
+Consequently, the SRA’s rules and procedures do not apply directly to Ccall nor are any of its procedures or protections available to you.
+We draw to your specific attention the information at the end of Part 1 of these terms below relating to Insurance, the Compensation Fund and the Legal Ombudsman which do not apply to Ccall’s clients.

-Your Objectives: We will discuss and outline your particular objectives on an individual basis.
+Your Objectives: We will confirm our understanding of your particular objectives as communicated to us by letter or email on an individual basis.

 Scope of Retainer: The scope of each matter or project on which we are instructed will be set out in a specific letter, email or other communication issued at the time confirming your instructions.
 In the case of a general retainer, where we maintain a file for miscellaneous matters and advice, Ccall may advise on a variety of issues where we are competent and able to do so.
 We will provide our services as agreed with you from time to time.
 Either party may terminate a general retainer on giving not less than one months’ notice in writing to the other.
 Specific retainers may be terminated by simple notice from us or by you provided that you will be responsible for our fees in finishing urgent work in progress and handing over to new advisers.

-Next Action: We will notify you what we are going to do first after accepting your instructions.
+Next Action: We will notify you what we intend to do next after accepting your instructions.

 Service Level: We will aim to provide our services so far as possible at your office or premises and you must make available to us suitable facilities including internet access to enable us to do so.
 We will deal with letters and other communications in a reasonable timeframe but it often takes time to consider and determine the appropriate response.
 We will deal with matters as the circumstances dictate including working at times from our own premises.
 Please note that in the interests of the environment and in keeping costs down any completion bibles (usually only prepared on corporate transactions) will be produced in electronic format.
 We no longer produce hardcopy bibles.